BigDataRepublic/hyperion/user-docs/SubmittingJobs.md

 ---
 ```

+By default, you request 512 MB of memory and 1 CPU core.
+The maximum you can request is 24 GB of memory and 2 CPU cores.
+If you need to use more CPU cores, please ask for an increase in your personal limits by sending an email to hyperion@bigdatarepublic.nl.
+Note that the amount of CPU cores is not necessarily an integer.
+You can also request e.g. 1.5 CPU cores.
-To understand the request and limit sections of this configuration a bit better, have a look at [this blogpost](http://www.noqcks.io/notes/2018/02/03/understanding-kubernetes-resources/).
+To understand the request and limit sections a bit better, have a look at [this blogpost](http://www.noqcks.io/notes/2018/02/03/understanding-kubernetes-resources/).

+We recommend setting the requests section to the expected amount of memory you will use.
+To determine this, run your application locally and note down approximately how much memory your process is using.
+Remember to take some margin (+25%) in your application's memory request.
+A good range for the memory limit is your request memory + 25%.
+Note however, that you are only guaranteed the memory that is in your *request*.
+If you are using more than your request (but less than your limit) your Job will continue unless there is another Job that requires that memory, in which case your Job will be forcefully killed!
+For CPU, we recommend using a single core, unless you developed your application to use multithreading/multiprocessing.

 The documentation of Kubernetes Jobs can be found [here](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) if you need to create more advanced jobs.

 The job can be submitted by doing `kubectl apply -f deployment.yaml`.
-You can then monitor your application in the [dashboard](http://github.com/BigDataRepublic/hyperion/blob/master/user-docs/Dashboard.md) or via `kubectl describe jobs/awesome-project-trainer`.
+You can then monitor your application in the [dashboard](Dashboard.md) or via `kubectl describe jobs/awesome-project-trainer`.
 This latter command will give you a Pod name as well, which you can then query using `kubectl describe pods/awesome-project-trainer-xxxxx`

 To view the output of your application, it's easiest to use the Dashboard.